Marker Learning

 The product required all documents upfront.
 Documents never arrive all at once.

-School psychologists work under legally-mandated deadlines, constantly chasing documents from parents, teachers, and administrators, a process that can take weeks.
+School psychologists work under legally-mandated deadlines.
+They spend weeks chasing documents from parents, teachers, and administrators, and the pieces arrive one at a time.

-But Marker's original workflow required all documents to be uploaded before writing could begin.
-If a new document arrived mid-process, there was only one option: delete everything and start over.
+Marker's original workflow required every document to be uploaded before writing could begin.
+If a new assessment showed up mid-process, there was one option: delete the draft and start over.

 SOLUTION

-A flexible workflow that met psychologists where they were.
+A flexible workflow that fit how psychologists already worked.

 ITERATIONS